PatrekGill/EventTrackerProject/README.md

 MyGameList is to be a simple game-tracker/database for videogames.
 At the moment, it is entirely a REST API with limited functionality mostly geared towards queries.
 The database schema was designed in MySQL Workbench.

 ### REST API
 The only current full CRUD operations are available on Game and GameComment.
 POST methods create, PUT update, GETs retrieve, and DELETE will delete.
+The reference sheet below includes currently available mappings.

 ### HTML/JavaScript Front End